Booking your stay at AWIPEV

 prepare and send the Logistic Needs Form at least 6 weeks before departure to Ny-Ålesund.
 This document enables us to organize your stay and coordinate the resources at the station.

-Annual dates for (container-)transportation from Bremerhaven or Brest are published at the AWIPEV news page, for 2016 see here.
+Annual dates for (container-)transportation from Bremerhaven or Brest are published at the AWIPEV news page, see here.